Freginat

 Freginat or fréginat, friginat, frésinat, or fraïzinat, is a fricassée from south-west France and north-west Spain.
-The meat is usually pork, and the dish was traditionally served in both the French and Spanish areas the day after the annual slaughtering of pigs.
+The meat is usually pork, and the dish is traditionally served in both the French and Spanish areas the day after the annual slaughtering of pigs.

 Etymology and history

 Freginat probably derives from a Catalan word, fregit, or from the old French fréginer, themselves both from the Latin frigere, to fry.
-Examples in the 2009 Dictionary of Food are the Catalan freginat de fetge (fried calf's liver) and freginat de pollostre (chicken sautéed with onions and garlic).
+Examples in the 2009 Dictionary of Food are the Catalan freginat de fetge (fried calf's liver) and freginat de pollastre (chicken sautéed with onions and garlic).
 A provençal take on the word comes from Frédéric Mistral, who defined it as "soft and mushy, like a poorly fried sheep's liver".

 Although veal and chicken, as above, may be used as the basis of a freginat, as is lamb, and in Catalan Cuisine (1992) Colman Andrews notes that the term refers to "a dish of fried organ meats of some kind [and] is applied to a variety of dishes in different precincts of the països calans", the usual meat is pork.
 John Burton-Race records that into the 21st century pigs were slaughtered in farms in rural Occitanie on a Sunday in February, with a frégnat served the following day, after the pig had been butchered.